sunzhaoyuan/RoseChat/README.md

 - [ ] \(Potentially\) have a translation dictionary avaliable.

 ### Screen Mock
-You can find our UI demo in [Ninja Mock](https://ninjamock.com/s/5FZF2)
+You can find our UI demo on [Ninja Mock](https://ninjamock.com/s/5FZF2)

 ### Sprint 1 plan
 - [ ] Finish all the XML for the key/primary parts of the app